openedx/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

      :alt: Image of the course creation page

   * For **Course Name**, enter the title of your course.
-For example, the name may be “Sets, Maps, and Symmetry Groups".
+For example, the name may be "Sets, Maps, and Symmetry Groups".
 Use title capitalization for the course title.

   * For **Organization**, enter the identifier for your university.
 For